inko-lang/website/source/manual/virtual-machine/instructions.html.md

 Loads a C function from a library and prepares it for use.

-This instruction requires five arguments:
+This instruction requires siz arguments:

-1. The register to store the function in, as an instance of the built-in Function type.
+1. The register to store the function in.
+1. The register containing the prototype to use for the function object.
 1. The register containing the Library to load the function from.
 1. The register containing the name of the function to load, as a String.
 1. The register containing an array that specifies the argument types.